peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 The main pipeline's architecture can be understood through four different views: the code architecture, the workflows, the data flow, and the experimental logic.

 #### Code Architecture Diagram
-The codebase for the experiment lifecycle and analysis is organized into a clear hierarchy:
+The codebase for the experiment workflow and analysis is organized into a clear hierarchy:

 1.  **Main User Entry Points**: User-facing PowerShell scripts (`.ps1`) that orchestrate high-level workflows like creating, auditing, or fixing experiments and studies.
 2.  **Experiment Lifecycle Management**: The core Python backend for managing a single experiment.
 This includes primary orchestrators (`experiment_manager.py`, `experiment_auditor.py`) and dedicated finalization scripts (`manage_experiment_log.py`, `compile_experiment_results.py`).